KennyIT3/Python_Scipts-Automating-Sysadmin/README.md

 # Python_Scipts-Automating-Sysadmin
-Various scripts that maybe used for testing purposes in lab environment
+Various scripts that maybe used for testing purposes in lab environment for Systems Administrators